If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

 This article is going to include a day-by-day account of a trip I finished in September and October 2018, filled with tips and tricks.
 I’m going to discuss the good and the bad while remaining completely unbiased.

-This article is NOT monetized by affiliate links and sponsored mentions.
-I only write this to serve you my experiences on what I think is the most thrilling 3-week itinerary in Vietnam!
+This article is not monetized by affiliate links and sponsored mentions.
+I am only writing e this to serve you my experiences on what I think is the most thrilling 3-week itinerary in Vietnam!

 With all that said, let’s get started!